 When it comes to documenting our daily thoughts and experiences, many people use terms like “diary” and “journal” interchangeably.
 However, these two words refer to different types of personal writing.
-While a diary is typically a record of daily events and emotions, a journal is a more broadly focused document that may include creative writing, personal goals, and reflections on a variety of topics.
+While a diary is typically a record of daily events and emotions linked to a specific time or day, a journal is a more broadly focused document that may include creative writing, personal goals, and reflections on a variety of topics found in the past, present, future.

 Ultimately, the choice between a diary and a journal comes down to personal preference and the goals you wish to achieve through your writing.